joelouthan/Theologicus/src/author.md

 <p style="clear:both;">

 Trying to spend all of days with God.
-I belong to my Beloved and my Beloved is mine forevermore.
+Belong to my Beloved and my Beloved is mine forevermore.
 Also, Sarah's husband and papa to a few.
 Residing in Versailles, KY.
 Member at [Reforming Truth Church](https://reformingtruth.church).
 Joyfully ex-Evangelical turned Reformed Baptist--[1689 Confessional](confession-1689/1689-0-0.md).

-All of my life to write all of my days to express just how much he loves us.
-And with near certainty, when I am called to preach, I will be co-vocational.
-Thus, this website is an attempt to get a head start on sermon prep so that hopefully, by God's grace, I will be a little prepared to preach every day of the week and twice on Sunday.
+All of my life to live all of my days to express just how much he loves us.
+Hope to preach the goodness of God.
+Therefore, everything I do now is to prepare me so that I can preach for the rest of my life--every day and twice on Sunday.

-And when I have 15 to 30 minutes to spare, I get to be [pretty mediocre at StarCraft 2](https://starcraft2.com/en-us/profile/1/1/9753175).
+And with 15 to 30 minutes to spare, [pretty mediocre at StarCraft 2](https://starcraft2.com/en-us/profile/1/1/9753175).